webberdan/VBA-challenge/README.md

 ## Calculations Performed

-The script referenced is name 'wallstreetFinalDW'
+The script referenced is name `wallstreetFinalDW`

 A requirement of the script was to perform the following calculations; define end row, define ticker symbol change using the <> operator, Yearly stock value change, yearly percent change, and total stock volume traded for the deined ticket symbol.